 Dr Alison Jones

-Alison is a Lecturer in Computational Biomechanics in the Institute of Medical and Biological Engineering.
+Alison is an Associate Professor of Computational Biomedical Engineering within the Institute of Medical and Biological Engineering.
 She has a background in mathematics and computer science, which she later applied to human joint mechanics.
 She joined the School of Mechanical Engineering as a lecturer in 2011 and was awarded a Royal Academy of Engineering – Leverhulme Trust Fellowship in 2020 focused on impingement in the human hip joint.

 Alison’s research focuses the improvement of surgical devices and interventions for musculoskeletal pain and degeneration.
 Her technical expertise is in mathematical modelling and finite element analysis of human joints and includes the use of imaging modalities such as computed tomography and magnetic resonance imaging.
 She works at the interface between in vivo human data collection, whole joint laboratory testing methodologies and clinical practice, leveraging theoretical analysis to add value to each.